Meet our Admission Officers

-Joel Hart, Senior Assistant Dean of Admissions
+Joel Hart, Interim Associate Dean of Admissions

-SE Asia and Eastern Europe
+International: SE Asia

 Joel finds it easier just to tell people he grew up in “The South,” rather than listing out the four states he lived in there at one time or another.
 He graduated from Vanderbilt University with a double major in political science and religious studies and a minor in European history.
 After stints in the admissions offices of his alma mater and the University of Pennsylvania, Joel moved to beautiful Southern California to join Pomona College.
 In his spare time, Joel’s interests can be summed up with “good food, black coffee, and world travel.”
 He lives in Los Angeles with his husband and a retired racing greyhound.
 He has a master's in education from the University of Southern California.

-Alaina Dunn, Senior Assistant Dean of Admissions
+Alaina Dunn, Interim Associate Dean of Admissions

-Minnesota, Washington, Alaska, Michigan, Ohio
+Minnesota, Washington, Alaska, Iowa, Kentucky, West Virginia

 California: Marin County, Greater Sacramento